 1. Reality is an objective absolute

 The concept of truth beings with the recognition of reality.
 Existence exists independent of your consciousness.
 It is not a swirling mist of chaotic probability in which your mind can influence the outcome.
 You do not create reality with your consciousness, it was here already before you arrived.
 It exists independent of any consciousness, human or supernatural.

 This issue is the very first question in philosophy.
 Either reality is objective or it is subjective, no other alternative is possible.
 Either it is the object of consciousness or it is the subject.
 This is also stated as the primacy of existence versus the primacy of consciousness.

 The fact is that you would have a hard time demonstrating that consciousness creates reality because it doesn’t, and very few philosophers would even attempt to claim it.
+But this is not to deny that the mind has some degree of control over the body and your experiences.
 However, many refute the objective nature of reality without acknowledging that subjectivism is the only alternative. subjectivism is not embraced openly as a philosophy, but rather implicitly as a vague and undefined psychological escape clause that enables people to deny that facts are facts and that actions have consequences when it is convenient to do so.

-The only opposite view is that consciousness creates reality (very popular today) – but this idea destroys truth!
+These days it is very popular to believe that consciousness creates reality, or that you create your own reality, but the major problem with this idea is that it destroys the concept of truth!
 Why? because if it were so, then everybody’s claims would be true, and nobody’s. there would be no such concept as truth, contradictions would have to exist.
 But they don’t.
 And reality demonstrably is an objective absolute.